 You can also experiment with a combination of peppercorns.
 Try adding pink or black peppercorns to the mixture and lightly grind them if you want a really pungent taste.

-- ½ lb green beans (I like a dark green snake beans, but French or runner beans would also work well), chopped into 1.5-2 inch pieces
+- 225g green beans (dark green snake beans are best, but French or runner beans also work well), sliced into 1½-inch pieces

 - 2 cloves garlic, chopped

-- Prepare the chillies by splitting them into two, while keeping the stem intact.
-Doing this will add chilli flavour without making the dish too spicy.
-Of course, you can chop the chillies up if you prefer this very spicy.
+- Prepare the chillies by splitting them in half while keeping the stems intact (you want the chilli flavour without making the dish too spicy, but of course, you can chop up the chillies if you prefer this dish to be very spicy).

-- Mix together the soy, sugar, sesame oil and rice wine before starting.
-Wash and slice the green beans and add this to a very hot wok or heavy-based pan, without oil on high heat.
-Keep this moving and the beans will begin to colour and develop a smoky flavour.
-When the beans begin to wilt or get crinkly with little charred parts (about 3-5 minutes), take it out and put it into a bowl.
+- Mix together the soy sauce, sugar, sesame oil and rice wine before starting to cook.
+Add the sliced green beans to a very hot wok or heavy-based pan, without oil, on high heat.
+Keep the pan moving and the beans will begin to colour and develop a smoky flavour.
+When the beans begin to wilt or go crinkly with little charred bits (about 3–5 minutes), remove and put into a bowl.

-- Turn the heat to low and drizzle in the oil, add the Sichuan peppercorn and heat this slowly until the peppercorn begins to develop colour and flavour.
-Some of them will begin to crackle.
-After 2 minutes, add in the ginger, garlic and chillies and let this sizzle in the wok for 1 minute on high heat.
+- Turn the heat to low and drizzle in the oil.
+Add the Sichuan peppercorns and heat slowly until the peppercorns begin to crackle.
+After 2 minutes, add in the garlic, ginger and chillies and let them sizzle in the pan for about 1 minute on high heat.

-- Add the green beans and stir fry this adding in the sauce until all the sauce has evaporated and has been absorbed into the beans.
-Serve immediately with rice on the side of any meat.
+- Add the green beans and then the sauce, cooking until all the sauce has evaporated and has been absorbed into the beans.
+Serve immediately with steamed rice.

 For more awesome vegetarian recipes like this, like Foodie on Facebook